josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 ```

 The final battle is the TCP/IP specification.
-You laptop is limited to about 65,000 client ports.
+Your laptop is limited to about 65,000 client ports.
-Our experiment well exceeds this limit.
+Our experiment way beyond that.
-As a result, we work around this by conservatively assigning an IP address for every 5,000 client connections.
+As a result, we work around this by conservatively assigning a client IP address for every 5,000 client connections.

-On bigSur 11.4 you can add with:
+On bigSur 11.4 you can add a bunch of fake loopback addresses with:
 ```
 for i in `seq 0 200`; do sudo ifconfig lo0 alias 10.0.0.$i/8 up  ; done
 ```

-To test:
+To test to make sure you IP addresses are working you can ping them:
 ```
 for i in `seq 0 200`; do ping -c 1 10.0.0.$i  ; done
 ```